Rapoport-Zink spaces of Hodge type: Descent and Extension of Tate tensors from a complete local ring to a global base

-\begin{corsub} Let $\kappa$ be an algebraically closed field of characteristic~$p$, and set $W:=W(\kappa)$.
-Let $B$ be a formally finitely generated $\kappa$-algebra which is reduced as a ring, and $R:=B/J$ a reduced quotient where $J$ is a closed subideal contained in some ideal of definition of $B$.\footnote{In particular, $R$ is formally finitely generated over $\kappa$, and we have $B=\varprojlim_i B/J^i$.} Then there exists a sequence of square-zero thickenings
+\begin{corsub} Let $\kappa$ be an algebraically closed field of characteristic~$p$, and let $B$ be a \emph{reduced} ring which is formally finitely generated over $\kappa$ (\emph{cf.} Remark~\ref{rmk:ForFType}).
+Let $J\subset B$ be an ideal contained in an ideal of definition for $B$ such that $R:=B/J$ is reduced.
+(Note that we have $B = \varprojlim_i B/J^i$.)